Obamacare Plans Don't Always Include Top Cancer Centers

 "Anecdotally," Howard said, "we hear that it depends on the specific individual and type of cancer."

 Kaiser Health News is an editorially independent news service that is part of the nonpartisan Henry J. Kaiser Family Foundation.
-Michelle Andrews is on Twitter:@mandrews110.
+Michelle Andrews is on Twitter: @mandrews110.